Humanities TeacherWesleyan University, MAColgate University, BA

-Colin took initiative, seeking out Spanish speaking cultural experiences that he felt he had missed out on in his childhood.
-In his Junior year of college, instead of following friends attending abroad programs in Italy and Australia, he applied for the much less popular domestic program that included volunteer teaching three days a week at a Head Start program on the Tesuque Pueblo reservation outside of Santa Fe, New Mexico.
-His love of Native American history flourished over the course of this semester, and the weekend road trips to reservation feast days and archaeological sites all throughout the American Southwest he still considers as some of the best times of his life.
-In his senior year, Colin also was given the opportunity to travel to Mexico with and conduct original research with a professor at the Mesoamerican ruins of Teotihuacan and Monte Alban.
+In his junior year of college, instead of following friends attending abroad programs in Italy and Australia, he applied for the much less popular domestic program that included volunteer teaching three days a week at a Head Start program on the Tesuque Pueblo reservation outside of Santa Fe, New Mexico.
+His love of Native American history flourished over the course of this semester.
+He still considers this time, and his weekend road trips to reservation feast days and archaeological sites throughout the American Southwest, as some of the best times of his life.
+In his senior year, Colin also was given the opportunity to travel to Mexico to conduct original research with a professor at the Mesoamerican ruins of Teotihuacan and Monte Alban.

 Continuing on with his journey and yearning for more immersion into his familial roots, Colin moved to Honduras and Costa Rica, where he taught middle school and high school.
-For four years after this, Colin moved back to the states and taught at a boarding school in Massachusetts for four years and simultaneously worked on his master’s degree.
-He moved back to California after this and has been teaching at SA ever since.
-He keeps his love of Latin America alive and shares it with his wife and two children.
-Each January they take a trip to Mexico to visit his in-laws and get to learn a little bit more.
+Colin moved back to the states after this and taught at a boarding school in Massachusetts while simultaneously worked on his master’s degree.

-Colin’s favorite class to teach is Humanities II, the bulk of his courses here at SA.
+Colin’s favorite class to teach is Humanities II.
 He loves how we don’t have advanced and regular courses in the HUM core classes—one of his favorite things to see is students of differing ability levels working together on a common goal.